-During this time of uncertainty, it’s incredibly difficult to locate a budget-friendly desktop PC or laptop with a panel that’s neat and clean to look at, a trackpad and keyboard that are smooth to use, and sufficient performance that won’t leave you waiting for tabs and applications to open.
+During this time of uncertainty, it’s incredibly difficult to locate a budget-friendly desktop PC or laptop that’s neat and clean to look at, a trackpad and keyboard that are smooth to use, and sufficient performance that won’t leave you waiting for tabs and applications to open.
 Amid the economic recession due to the global pandemic, a rush of people purchasing PCs and laptops for work and school have made the task a difficult nut to crack.

 One solution?
 A used laptop or desktop PC.